dvdgeroconnell/pands-project/README.md

 A follow on conclusion from that is that use of appropriate visualization tools and techniques can help identify misleading results from an initial analysis of summary statistics or correlation heatmaps, that may not otherwise be obvious.
 For example, the best line fits for Iris petal length versus petal width overall, as opposed to the best line fits for each species individually, clearly demonstrated that the correlation coefficient for Iris as a whole was misleading.
 Similarly, the best fit line for Iris petal width versus sepal width overall was completely misleading in that it implied that sepal width decreased as petal width increased.
 The best fit lines for each species needed to be looked at to reveal the true picture.

-Conclusions on the Iris data set itself are that *Iris setosa* is most easily distginuished, as it has the smallest petal length, petal width and sepal length of the 3 species, although it tends to have the larger sepal width.
+Conclusions on the Iris data set itself are that *Iris setosa* is most easily distinguished, as it has the smallest petal length, petal width and sepal length of the 3 species, although it tends to have the larger sepal width.
 There is more overlap and spread in values for all attributes across the *Iris versicolor* and *Iris virginica* species.
 The attribute-pair scatter plots did show separation for *Iris setosa* across all pair-wise attribute combinations, and although in some cases the *Iris versicolor* and *Iris virginica* groupings are distinguishable from each other, in other cases they completely overlap (for example sepal length vs. sepal width).

 A conclusion from a coding perspective is that using Pandas and Seaborn as opposed to just NumPy and Matplotlib can save significant time and effort.
 The point is to not focus on writing code for data extraction and visualization - Pandas and Seaborn can do these in a few lines - but rather to concentrate on actually analyzing the data.
 I decided to explore both methods as a learning exercise, and this certainly demonstrated the power, versatility and ease-of-use of the Pandas and Seaborn packages.